andreaferretti/factor-tutorial/README.md

 Notice that if every function takes the state of the whole world and returns the next state, its input is never used anymore.
 So, even if it is more convenient to think of pure functions from stacks to stacks, the semantics of the language can be implemented more efficiently by mutating a fixed stack.

-This leaves factor in a strange position, whereby it is both extremely functional - only allowing to compose simpler functions into more complex ones - and largely imperative - describing operations on a mutable stack.
+This leaves Factor in a strange position, whereby it is both extremely functional - only allowing to compose simpler functions into more complex ones - and largely imperative - describing operations on a mutable stack.

 Playing with the stack
 ----------------------